bucanero/pkgi-ps3/docs/README.md

 # Usage

-Using the application is pretty straight-forward:
+Using the application is simple and straight-forward:

  - Move **UP/DOWN** to select the item you want to install, and press ![X button](https://github.com/bucanero/pkgi-ps3/raw/master/data/CROSS.png).
  - To see the item's details, press ![Square](https://github.com/bucanero/pkgi-ps3/raw/master/data/SQUARE.png).